 The General Data Protection Regulations (GDPR) came into effect on 25th May 2018.
 It bought higher standards for handling data and greater expectations for improved transparency, enhanced data security and increased accountability for processing personal data.
-BNSCC has a legal duty to comply with the GDPR.
+Balham Nursery School has a legal duty to comply with the GDPR.

-A great deal of the processing of personal data undertaken by BNSCC falls under a specific legal basis, ‘in the public interest’.
-As it is in the public interest to operate our school and Children’s Centres successfully, it means that specific consent will not be needed in the majority of cases.
+A great deal of the processing of personal data undertaken by the school falls under a specific legal basis, ‘in the public interest’.
+As it is in the public interest to operate our school successfully, it means that specific consent will not be needed in the majority of cases.
 GDPR will ensure data is protected and will give individuals more control over their data.

-Under GDPR, consent must be explicitly given to anything that isn’t within the normal business of BNSCC, especially if it involves a third party managing the data.
+Under GDPR, consent must be explicitly given to anything that isn’t within the normal business of the school, especially if it involves a third party managing the data.

-If you do have any further queries, please do speak with either myself or Bryanna and we will do what we can to assist.
+If you do have any further queries, please do speak with either Emma or Bryanna and we will do what we can to assist.

 Please click on the link below to view our Privacy Notice.
 Our Data Protection Policy can be viewed under the Information for Parents/School Policies tab.